Rod Structures and Patching Matrices: a review: Examples

-\be P_+= \left( \right),\ee where $\sigma^2=m^2+a^2-N^2$ and the nodes are at $\pm\sigma$.
-Looking ahead to the inverse problem in Section 5, we note that this matrix actually follows from the determinant condition applied to the two-node ansatz with asymptotic quantities $(m,a,N)$ and free parameters $(A,B,\sigma)$: \be P_+= \left( \right),\ee i.e. this ansatz plus the determinant condition fixes $P_+$, including the location of the nodes, from the asymptotics and asymptotic quantities.
+The interest of this example is that it can also be obtained as follows: make a general two-node ansatz with asymptotic quantities $(m,a,N)$ for mass, angular momentum and nut parameter, and free parameters $(A,B,\sigma)$, as follows \be P_+= \left( \right),\ee now impose the determinant condition on $P_+$, to find that the remaining constants, including the location of the nodes, are fixed by the asymptotic quantities.